This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 A very thoughtful feature of the Roccbox is its silicone outer body skin, which greatly reduces the danger of burns if you or somebody in your family accidentally touches the oven while it’s in use.

 The baking board here is also made of cordierite stone, which is ideal for pizza making.

 Ooni Karu Multi-Fuel Pizza Oven

 The Karu 16 is Ooni’s newest and most impressive oven (note it’s also sold in a 12″ configuration that hasn’t been updated as recently as the 16″ model).
 This impressive oven can reach 950ºF in only 15 minutes.

-Out of the box, you can fuel the fire with either wood or charcoal, but you can buy a compatible gas burner to give you the additional option to bake your pizzas with a gas powered flame.
+Out of the box, you can fuel the fire with either wood or charcoal (just like the Ooni Pro), but you can buy a compatible gas burner to give you the additional option to bake your pizzas with a gas powered flame.

 The hinged oven door design helps to cook more consistent pizzas without compromising on functionality.
 The glass door opens easily and is highly visible through the viewing window.